-Assumed initial public offering price per Class A ordinary share \$ 19.00 Historical net tangible book value per ordinary share as of March 31, 2021 \$ 4.34 Decrease per ordinary share attributable to the pro forma adjustments described above 3.29 Pro forma net tangible book value per ordinary share as of March 31, 2021 1.05 Increase in pro forma net tangible book value per ordinary share attributable to this offering 1.82 Pro forma as adjusted net tangible book value per ordinary share after this offering 2.87 Dilution per ordinary share to new investors in this offering \$ 16.13
+Assumed initial public offering price per Class A ordinary share \$ \$ Historical net tangible book value per Class A ordinary share as of March 31, 2021 Increase per Class A ordinary share attributable to the pro forma adjustments described above Pro forma net tangible book value per Class A ordinary share as of March 31, 2021 Increase in pro forma net tangible book value per Class A ordinary share attributable to this offering Pro forma as adjusted net tangible book value per Class A ordinary share after this offering \$ \$ Dilution per Class A Class A ordinary share to new investors in this offering \$ \$

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$19.00 per Class A ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value per ordinary share by \$0.10, and increase (decrease) dilution to new investors by \$0.90 per ordinary share, in each case assuming that the number of Class A ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase (decrease) of 1.0 million shares in the number of Class A ordinary shares offered by us would increase (decrease) our pro forma as adjusted net tangible book value per ordinary share after this offering by \$0.09 per share and would (decrease) increase the dilution per share to new investors in this offering by \$0.09 per ordinary share, assuming the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per Class A ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value per Class A ordinary share by \$, and increase (decrease) dilution to new investors by \$ per Class A ordinary share, in each case assuming that the number of Class A ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase (decrease) of 1.0 million shares in the number of Class A ordinary shares offered by us would increase (decrease) our pro forma as adjusted net tangible book value per share after this offering by \$ per share and would increase (decrease) the dilution per share to new investors in this offering by \$ per Class A ordinary share, assuming the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-If the underwriters exercise in full their option to purchase additional Class A ordinary shares in this offering, the pro forma as adjusted net tangible book value after the offering would be \$3.12 per ordinary share, the increase in net tangible book value to existing shareholders would be \$2.07 per ordinary share, and the dilution to new investors would be \$15.88 per ordinary share, in each case assuming an initial public offering price of \$19.00 per Class A ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+If the underwriters exercise in full their option to purchase additional Class A ordinary shares in this offering, the pro forma as adjusted net tangible book value after the offering would be \$ per Class A ordinary share, the increase in net tangible book value to existing shareholders would be \$ per ordinary share, and the dilution to new investors would be \$ per Class A ordinary share, in each case assuming an initial public offering price of \$ per Class A ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.

 The following table summarizes, on the pro forma as adjusted basis described above as of March 31, 2021, the differences between the number of ordinary shares purchased from us, the total consideration paid to us in cash and the average price per ordinary share paid, in each case by existing shareholders, on the one hand, and new investors in this offering, on the other hand.
-The calculation below is based on an assumed initial public offering price of \$19.00 per Class A ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The calculation below is based on an assumed initial public offering price of \$ per Class A ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.